tomasnorre/dk-tomasnorre-blog/source/_posts/no-tracking-no-cookies.md

 description: Why I do not use cookies
 cover_image: /assets/img/posts/no-cookies.jpg
 cover_credit: 'Photo by <a href="https://unsplash.com/@raividanes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Rai Vidanes</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>'
+cover_alt: 'Some cookies on a plate, with bowl and a baking equipment on the side'
 featured: false
 categories: [blog]
 ---